Zplusdragon/ReID5o_ORBench/README.md

 More details can be found at our paper [ReID5o: Achieving Omni Multi-modal Person Re-identification in a Single Model](https://arxiv.org/abs/2312.03441).

 ## News
 * 🔥[2025.6.12] We are hosting the Omni-Modality Person Re-Identification Challenge at PRCV2025 using ORBench.
-Welcome to participate!
+With generous prizes, everyone is welcome to participate!
 * 🔥[2025.6.12] The paper is released.

 ## ORBench